 But here again, Elementor seems to push the limits of the traditional page builder.
 Let me explain something to you.

-You will grant me that a page builder, by definition, builds a page.
-However, it is common to want to customize elements common to different pages, whose design is often not supported by page builders: headers, menus, blog article structures, footers..
+We can agree that a page builder, by definition, builds a page.
+However, it is normal to want to customize elements common to different pages, whose design is often not supported by page builders: headers, menus, blog article structures, footers..

 By associating a page builder and a theme, we sometimes struggle to harmonize these different elements with the created pages, and we are sometimes satisfied with the installation of another plugin to manage them.